andrew-fowler/jolly-manatee/readme.md

         When I specify an unknown city value
         Then the standard error message is displayed

+    Scenario: The Daily forecast row displays the sum rainfall of the Hourly forecast Given I load the weather page
+        And I select the 'first' day
+        Then the daily forecast row displays the sum rainfall of the hourly forecasts

 ## Application issues

 ### Mobile Web